CHEQUES, TYPES OF CHEQUES AND THEIR FEATURES

 TYPES OF CHEQUES

-1. Order cheque: Order cheque is made payable to a person or firm named on it, or an order which requires the endorsement of the payee unless he pays it into his own bank account.
-A cheque that is drawn payable to payee or to order can only be cashed by the payee.
-The payee can endorse it to another person and this turn it into a bearer cheque.
+• Order cheque: An order cheque is made payable to a person or firm named on it, or an order which requires the endorsement of the payee unless he pays it into his own bank account.
+A cheque that is drawn payable to the payee or to order can only be cashed by the payee.
+The payee can endorse it to another person and this turns it into a bearer cheque.

 • Bearer Cheque: Bearer cheque is payable to the bearer i.e. whoever presents it.
 The bearer cheques us payable without any endorsement.
 It can be cashed over the counter without having to be endorsed by the person presenting it.

-• Open cheque: Open cheque can be presented and cashed over the counter of the bank which it is drawn.
-Open cheque is not crossed.
-It is used for drawing cash from the bank paying the creditors who have no current account.
-This is risky because it can be paid to a wrong person.
+• Open cheque: Open cheques can be presented and cashed over the counter of the bank where it is drawn.
+The open cheque is not crossed.
+It is used for drawing cash from the bank paying creditors who have no current account.
+This is risky because it can be paid to the wrong person.

 Forms of crossing a cheque

-There are several types of crossing which can be used to place restriction on the negotiability of a cheque.
+There are several types of crossing which can be used to place restrictions on the negotiability of a cheque.
 They are:

 Other forms of special crossing